Azerbaijan weather by month

 The Caspian coastline is warm during the dry summer but cold in winter.
 It receives more winter rainfall than the inland plains, sufficient to grow grain and vegetables, with orange groves in the south.
 Scenic beaches can be found around Baku and the Aspheron peninsula.
 The country is at risk from earthquakes.

-Compare Azerbaijan with the USA
+Compare Azerbaijan with the UK

 Maximum daytime temperature (°C)